ArsenSysyn/docker/README.md

 }
 ```
 But for better understanding of commands I transform it to text and show the result of it.
+Also a small detail that I used docker-agent with installed docker and docker-compose and also I have an another remote host with it too, where I run my application image.
 ![jenkinsfile](images/jenkins.png)